-Processes are all designed with an eye toward the delivery of superior customer service, fair and impartial dispute resolution, and ensuring statutory compliance with all workers' compensation laws and regulations.
+Processes are all designed with an eye toward the delivering superior customer service, fair and impartial dispute resolution, and ensuring statutory compliance with all workers' compensation laws and regulations.
 Ease of compliance and reduction in the burden of compliance coupled with the desire to ensure prompt and fair resolution to all parties are key components in any service the Commission delivers.
-In the past year, the Commission has continued to utilize the Internet to address issues of compliance and to make the workers' compensation system easier to use.
+Fiscal Year 06-07 Progress 10 data process enhancements lead to the improvement of many agency business practices.
+They included: